 What Is Employment Law?

 Employment law is an area of law that pertains to all of the responsibilities and rights of employers and their employees.
 These laws also cover issues that develop between employers and former employees or prospective employers.
-While some employment laws were established by the federal government, others were established by state governments.
+While some employment laws were established by state or local government, others were established by state governments.

 Federal Employment Laws